somberdesign/PythonScripts/ReadSalesCsv/_readme.txt

 3. Execute ReadSalesCsv.py.
 This reads data from the csvs and puts it into \Output\SalesData.py.

 4. Execute ModifyMovieList.py.
-This create MovieList_Sales.html, MovieList_Sales.txt and MovieList_Unmatched.txt in dir \Output.
+This creates MovieList_Sales.html, MovieList_Sales.txt and MovieList_Unmatched.txt in dir \Output.
   .. print MovieList_Sales.txt for garage sales
   .. use swriter MovieList_Sales.txt